Quantifying & Modeling Multimodal Interactions: An Information Decomposition Framework: Evaluation and Applications of in Multimodal Learning

 \subsection{Quantifying Multimodal Model Predictions}

-We now shift our focus to quantifying multimodal models. \textit{Do different multimodal models learn different interactions?} Better understanding the types of interactions where our current models struggle to capture can provide new insights on improving these models.
+We now shift our focus to quantifying multimodal models. \textit{Do different multimodal models learn different interactions?} A better understanding of the types of interactions that our current models struggle to capture can provide new insights into improving these models.

 \textbf{Setup}: For each dataset, we train a suite of models on the train set $\mathcal{D}_\textrm{train}$ and apply it to the validation set $\mathcal{D}_\textrm{val}$, yielding a predicted dataset $\mathcal{D}_\textrm{pred} = \{(x_1,x_2,\hat{y}) \in \mathcal{D}_\textrm{val} \}$.
 Running \name\ on $\mathcal{D}_\textrm{pred}$ summarizes the interactions that the model captures.
 We categorize and implement a comprehensive suite of models (spanning representation fusion at different feature levels, types of interaction inductive biases, and training objectives) that have been previously motivated to capture redundant, unique, and synergistic interactions (see Appendix~\ref{app:models} for full model descriptions).